Our use of Cookies

 Native to: North and central America

-Impact: raccoon is a major predator of birds and rodents and can kill domesticated animals.
+Impact: Raccoon is a major predator of birds and rodents and can kill domesticated animals.
 It can transmit diseases and parasites to domestic and wildlife species and humans, damage fields, gardens, and crops, and cause nuisance problems around houses.

-GB Status: not established but occasionally escapes from collections.
+GB Status: Not established but occasionally escapes from collections.
 There is a risk that this species may become established and invasive, if releases continue.
+View a map of Procyon lotor records | NBN Atlas.

 Image: Sugoto Roy